leehambley/opinions/README.md

-* *Likeable* doesn't store *symetrical* relationships, using *Likeable* it's only possible to have one type of object sharing opinions on any other (*Users*). *Opinions* stores the relationship symetrically, so many kinds of objects can store many kinds of emotions.
+* *Likeable* doesn't store *symetrical* relationships, using *Likeable* it's only possible to have one type of object sharing opinions on any other (*Users*). *Opinions* stores the relationship symetrically, so many kinds of objects can store many kinds of opinions.

 * *Likeable* stores the class name unaltered, this can cause problems with namespaced classes as the class namespace separator in Ruby is